drequeary/Clonezilla-Util-Mount/README.md

 1. Run `Set-ExecutionPolicy Unrestricted` as Admin in PowerShell to enable running .ps1 scripts.
 2. Copy `clonezilla-mount.ps1` into the `clonezilla-util` folder or whereever `clonezilla-util.exe` is located.
 3. Open `clonezilla-mount.ps1` in PowerShell.

+# Credits
+This is just a wrapper for Clonezilla Util created by [fiddyschmitt](https://github.com/fiddyschmitt).

+Special thanks to the [Dokany](https://github.com/dokan-dev/dokany/) team for creating the driver that powers Clonezilla-Util.